are spiders insects

 Source: Similarbutdifferentanimals

-Recent research has led arachnologists at the Centre for Animal Taxonomy and Ecology (CATE), Christ College, Irinjalakuda, Kerala, to identify six new spider species from all over the nation.
+Recent research has led arachnologists at the Centre for Animal Taxonomy and Ecology (CATE), Christ College, Irinjalakuda, Kerala, to identify six new spider species nationwide.

 Siamspinops garoensis: